slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You can do anything, but not everything.' -- David Allen*

+> *'It's not what you read, it's what you ignore.' -- Scott Hanselman*

 > *'People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying ‘no’ to 1,000 things.' -- Steve Jobs*

-> *'It's not what you read, it's what you ignore.' -- Scott Hanselman*

-> *'A man with a watch knows what time it is.
-A man with two watches is never sure.'*

-> *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

-> *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett* you're not perfect in everything. find your specialty.

 > *'When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
 It's hard to compete with businesses who have correctly identified the right variables to maximize or minimize.' -- Charlie Munger*

+> *'A man with a watch knows what time it is.
+A man with two watches is never sure.'*

+> *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

+> *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*

+> *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett*

 > *'Always look where you want to go, not where you don't want to go.'*

-> *'Without commitment, you cannot have depth in anything, whether it's a relationship, a business or a hobby.' -- Neil Strauss*

-> *'Learn what is to be taken seriously and laugh at the rest.' -- Hermann Hesse*

 > *'As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself' -- Arthur Schopenhauer*

-[Perfectionism](chapter_1_self.md#on-perfectionism) is as bad as procrastination.

-Work by layers: functional -> perfect;
-Do less to achieve more.
-Make the basics in life and you're good to go.
-You don't need to optimise.

-Hints on productivity:
+### Productivity hints

 - Focus just on 3 outcomes (not todos) per day and tackle your most important thing (MIT) first thing in the morning.
 - Focus on the one thing most likely to get maximum results.
 Forget everything else.
 Leverage is built on the notion that small, well-focused actions can sometimes produce significant, enduring improvements if they are applied in the right place.
 Tacking a difficult problem is often a matter of seeing where the high leverage lies.
 Focus on doing the right things instead of doing things right.